 To enrich our data and as part of triangulation the data, we also conduct the Focus Group Discussion.
 The FGDs were conducted once in each school.
-The participants of the FGDs were two groups from each school; the groups of teachers and students consisting of 6 participants each.
+The participants of the FGDs were two groups from each school; the groups of teachers consisting of six participants each.